What Is a Simple Sentence?

 Melly immediately recognized Vigo in the crowd.

-What elements can be included in a simple sentence?
+3. What can be included in a simple sentence?